Understanding the Retroactive Date in Professional Indemnity Insurance banner

 The retroactive date

 Professional indemnity insurance operates on a 'claims made' basis which means that it is the policy in force when the claim is made that responds, not the policy in force at the time when the work leading to the claim was carried out (unless the two happen to be the same).
-The retro active date within the policy is the date which determines how far back in time the insurer will respond to claims arising from past work.
+The retroactive date within the policy is the date which determines how far back in time the insurer will respond to claims arising from past work.

 Why it matters

 Let's look at an example.
 Work for a client was undertaken and completed by a firm in May 2024.
 Their professional indemnity policy is due for renewal in June 2024 and the policy has a retroactive date 6 April 2022 which is when the firm first started trading and purchased their PI cover.
-At the renewal they found better cover at a more competitive premium elsewhere and a change of their insurer occurred.
+At the June renewal they found better cover at a more competitive premium elsewhere and a change of their insurer occurred.
 Their new policy carried over the retroactive date of 6 April 2022.

 In November 2024 it became apparent that a serious professional negligence error had been made in the May 2024 client work and the client is claiming it has caused them a loss of £30,000.
 Because the new policy has a retro active date of 6 April 2022 it is covering all work undertaken since then and so the new claim is covered by the new policy.
+Had the retroactive date been the inception date of the new policy, the claim would not be covered.

 The importance of consistent cover